gnimmelf/kita-site/README.md

     - [ ] For articles

+        - [ ] Set content-repo as 'public' to be able to use images uploaded through github md-editor

+        - [ ] Use another public storage and manually copy the src-url into the github md-editor

 - [ ] Maybe some markdown plugins for ekstra bling, or at least maybe support github-flavoured markdown?